 Crowded public areas and uneven or cracked pavement will test your skills.
 When you get better at maneuvering these, you lose less speed than when you’re untrained.

-An experienced skater can ollie curbs and dodge obstacles, which help them keep a higher speed.
+An experienced skater can ollie curbs and dodge obstacles, which helps them keep a higher speed.

 When you travel long distances on flat ground, your skill in pushing the board is put to the test.
 The effectiveness of your push is determined by the intensity and frequency of your pushes.
 Strong and endurant pushes will help increase your speed significantly.